 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.

-OMEROS CORPORATION

-GREGORY A. DEMOPULOS

-Gregory A. Demopulos, M.D.

-President, Chief Executive Officer

-and Chairman of the Board of Directors Date: August 9, 2011
+OMEROS CORPORATION /s/ Gregory A. Demopulos Gregory A. Demopulos, M.D.
+President, Chief Executive Officer and Chairman of the Board of Directors

 Omeros Corporation Computation of Deficiency in the Coverage of Fixed Charges by Earnings Before Fixed Charges